Construction Finance Quote For Funding Against Applications For Payment Or Invoices

 - This immediate cash injection can be used for any purpose including paying for workers or materials.

-- When customers pay, the balance (less charges) is passed to you.
+- When customers pay, the balance (minus charges) is passed to you.

 - In this way the funding grows as your sales ledger grows.